 Unfortunately, gutters do tend to get filled with debris and leaves.
 Something that leads to them becoming blocked and not working correctly.
 With that in mind, it is smart to check your guttering at the end of the summer.

 You should check and clear any gutters of leaves and make sure that the birds haven’t made a nest in your gutters.
 The good news is that once you have completed this task, you can make your life easier by installing gutter cages.
 These will prevent leaves and debris from building up in your guttering.
 Something that means you won’t get any nasty leaks that could cause you problems later on.

-Finally, if you are not too fond of working at height, you may wish to get a professional to help you clear your gutters.
+Finally, if you are not too fond of working at height, you may want to hire a professional gutter cleaner from fivestarpw.com.
 Of course, they will be equipped with all the right tools and ladders, which will make the job safe and fast.